rremer/minecraft-modpack-almond/README.md

 #### Litematica

-Save a schematica of something you've built in this world or another, and then 'project' it in your current world to show where to build block-for-block.
+Save a schematic of something you've built in this world or another, and then 'project' it in your current world to show where to build block-for-block.
 Schematics include an inventory list of materials, so you can mock up builds in Creative mode and then get to work in Survival Multiplayer.

 #### Immersive Portals